nkarl/wsu-cpts-451-dbms/week-10/Design Theory - Schema Refining & Normal Forms.md

 #### Triviality vs Non-Triviality

-A superkey is trivial when it covers all attributes.
+A superkey is trivial when it covers all attributes (ie the set of all attributes).

 It follows that any non-trivial superkeys are keys that cover a subset of the trivial superkey.

 #### Candidate Key

-A Candidate Key is a minimal superkey, ie a superkey that does not contain a smaller key.
+A Candidate Key is a **minimal superkey**, ie a superkey that does not contain a smaller key.
 A superkey is any set of attributes that uniquely identifies each tuple of relation, ie a UID.

 ### 4NF